Essiac Taking Tips from real essiac users

 In just that small amount of time, the temperature of the tea warms to just below room temperature and it is SO MUCH easier to drink.
 It is not as bitter tasting nor as painful on teeth sensitive to cold, as it is right from the fridge."

-For those who don't like the bitterness of the tea
+For those who don't like the bitterness of the tea.

-This tip is from webmaster Gina Paulhus:
+This tip is from owner Gina Paulhus:

 "I mix a small pinch of stevia powder into the essiac.
 Stevia is a sweet herb and is non-caloric but not an artificial sweetener.